reflagcom/docs/product-handbook/feature-targeting-rules/environments.md

 ---
-description: Learn more about environments in Bucket
+description: Learn more about environments in Reflag
 ---

 # Environments